hieuvp/learning-python/learn-the-basics/basic-string-operations/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-> Strings are bits of text.

 ## `print()`

-As you can see, the first thing you learned was printing a simple sentence.
-This sentence was stored by Python as a string.
-However, instead of immediately printing strings out, we will explore the various things you can do to them.
-You can also use single quotes to assign a string.
-However, you will face problems if the value to be assigned itself contains single quotes.
-For example to assign the string in these bracket(single quotes are `' '`) you need to use double quotes only like this

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=print.py) -->
 <!-- The below code snippet is automatically added from print.py -->